adasarpan404/practice-go-lang/33DesignPatterns/factory/readme.md

 - You avoid tight coupling between the creator and the concrete products.

-- Single Responsibility Principle.
-You can move the product creation code into one place in the program, making the code easier to support.
+- _Single Responsibility Principle_: You can move the product creation code into one place in the program, making the code easier to support.

-- Open/Closed Principle.
-You can introduce new types of products into the program without breaking existing client code.
+- _Open/Closed Principle_: You can introduce new types of products into the program without breaking existing client code.

 ## Cons